yasirkula/UnityIonicIntegration/README.md

 **NOTE:** if you are able to build your Ionic project successfully the first time but not the second time, remove the Android platform using `ionic platform remove android` and add it again using `ionic platform add android`.

 ## iOS Steps
+**IMPORTANT NOTICE:** make sure that the path to your Ionic project does not contain any spaces.
 - Build your Ionic project using `sudo ionic build ios` (use `sudo ionic platform add ios`, if iOS platform is not added yet)
 - (optional) use command `sudo chmod -R 777 .` to give full read/write access to the project folder in order to avoid any permission issues in Xcode
 - Open *platforms/ios* folder inside your Ionic project's path with Xcode